-In the late morning, having enjoyed a coastal coffee stop en route, we arrived at the Wirral Tramway and Transport Museum at Birkenhead, where we enjoyed a ride on a vintage tram before viewing the very interesting museum.
+In the late morning, having rested awhile during a coastal coffee stop en route, we arrived at the Wirral Tramway and Transport Museum at Birkenhead, where we enjoyed a ride on a vintage tram before viewing the very interesting museum.
 This includes cars, motorcycles, buses and trams, plus an impressive model railway layout.

 It was then a short ride to the Woodside Ferry Terminal at Birkenhead, where there was the opportunity to look round the German Second World War U-boat, U-534.
 En route to Norway on 5th May 1945 (after instructions to surrender), this submarine was attacked by a Liberator aircraft and sank.
 It was on the sea bed until August 1993 and is now on display to tell the story of the U-boats.

 The next day was the main day of the Counties Club Rally, and sadly for us the last day of our short holiday, and so on leaving our hotel we headed for the rally destination of Port Sunlight – another place we had never visited previously.